Pakbara has enough curry, coffee and street food to get the job done, but alcohol and pork can be hard to come by in this Muslim town.

 On the way into the pier you’ll pass a cluster of vendors selling fresh fruit among local products and snacks.
 Packaged in colourful boxes, Trang cake is great for munching on the boat, perhaps accompanied by a milky chaa yen (Thai iced tea).
 For a more substantial meal, do indulge if you see a heavyset woman selling som tam and grilled chicken—she’s been here for years.

-A few doors down from Sita, Krua Thai is a classic Southern Thai khao gaeng (curry and rice) shop that operates out of a utilitarian shophouse.
-The gaeng som (sour orange curry with fish) is fiery and authentic, and a number of other curries and stir-fried vegetable dishes can be piled high atop a plate of rice for cheap.
-All of the food is displayed under glass so you get to have a look before choosing.
-You'll also find great chaa yen and Southern Thai Robusta coffee here.
+Across the car park from the pier, Krua Thai is a classic Southern Thai khao gaeng (curry and rice) shop set in a shophouse with a few steel tables.
+The gaeng som (sour orange curry with fish), gaeng tai pla (fish stomach curry) and stir-fried eggplant were all cheap, authentic and tasty.
+Foods are displayed under glass so you can point to have one or several options piled atop a plate of rice.
+You'll also find good chaa yen and fresh coffee here.
 Directly across the street, Bang Worn is a larger khao gaeng shop with more options.
-These and most other Pakbara restaurants do not sell pork.

 Heading further south along the main drag, just past 7-eleven, look for a hole-in-the-wall eatery with a small English menu in orange lettering posted on the wall.
 The seafood noodle soup and panang beef curry were tasty and priced below 50 baht.
 If you prefer to browse a longer English menu, Best House and Diamond Resort both offer a wide range of Thai food in the 100-200 baht range.
 Both will water down the dishes for Westerners, but the atmospheres are conducive to playing a few games of cards while nibbling on spring rolls and satay.